dingding-ye/turtle-radar/README.md

 We can then use a second timer (Timer A1) counting in continuous Up Mode in capture mode but triggering an interrupt on both the rising and falling edges of
 Then, storing both the rising and falling edges in a temporary variable, we are able to calculate the difference and use the datasheet-provided equation of distance (in cm) $= uS / 58$ to find the current distance of the turtle from the sensor.

+From there, speed can be calculated through the classic equation of change in distance over change in time.
+$$distance = \frac{\abs{distance_1 - distance_2}}{\text{elapsed time}}$$

 ### 7-Segment LED Display
 For displaying the speed as an output, I chose to use a 7-segment display for clear and clean conveying of data.
 The parts are from UXCell and are a set of common cathode 7-segment displays.
 I wired up one of the displays to pins P1.0 to P1.6 of the MSP430 (one pin for each segment of the display for separate control of each).

-Originally, the speed was shown in miles per hour like many radar signs for Houston traffic, but as I could not get the turtles to go much faster than 1 mph (if even that), I changed my units to cm/s (the metric dark side) for a wider range of representation of speeds.
+Originally, the speed was shown in miles per hour like many radar signs for Houston traffic, but as I could not get the turtles to go much faster than 1 mph (~~if even that~~), I changed my units to cm/s (the metric dark side) for a wider range of representation of speeds.

 In addition, according to the HC-SR04 datasheet, the sensors have a range of 2cm to 4m.
 Therefore, I have the 7-segment display displaying a default value of 3 horizontal lines for when an object is out of range (too close or too far) or moving too fast (turtles don't usually move faster than 10 cm/s).